TL:DR

 Currently, if a child or teen does not use the 529 funds for eligible educational expenses, the account holder can transfer the funds to another qualifying family member to use for eligible educational expenses while still avoiding any tax penalties.

-However, beginning in 2024, 529 account holders will be able to roll over any unused funds into a Roth IRA which is a great alternative!
+However, starting in 2024, 529 account holders are now able to roll over any unused funds into a Roth IRA which is a great alternative!

 Unfortunately, there are some restrictions based on what we know as of today: